 Councillors, also referred to as members, are entitled to a basic allowance and expenses for their County Council duties.
-Details are set out in the Members’ Allowances Scheme.
+Details are set out in the Members’ Allowances Scheme in part 6 of our Constitution.

 You can find out how much senior officers were paid on Data store - Finance.